skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

   :TraceHeader: The header to write in the trace log file (default: None).
   :TraceLine: The format of each line in the trace log file (default:
     ``F:{fr:0{fw}} C:{fc:05} I:{rr:05} ${pc:04X} {i}``).
+  :TraceOperand: The prefix, byte format, and word format for the numeric
+    operands of instructions in the trace log file, separated by commas (default: ``$,02X,04X``).
+The byte and word formats are standard Python format specifiers for numeric values, and default to empty strings if not supplied.

 ``TraceLine`` is a standard Python format string that recognises the following replacement fields: